-NRM SOUTH'S INITIATIVE WITH THE CHINESE ACADEMY OF AGRICULTURAL SCIENCES
+NRM SOUTH'S INITIATIVE WITH THE CHINESE ACADEMY OF AGRICULTURAL SCIENCES transition to more sustainable farming practices, better natural resource management, environmental improvement and increasing production of safe and healthy food.

 China is Tasmania's largest export market for our agricultural produce, and is also our leading source of overseas tourists and students.
 Chinese consumers and investors will be increasingly important for the growth of Tasmanian agriculture and are predicted to contribute \$10 billion per annum to the Tasmanian economy by 2050 (Sustainable Agri-Food Plan 2016-18).